sfegan/application-cta-sapo/README.md

 # application-cta-sapo
- CTA SAPO application for conferences
+CTA SAPO XWiki application for conferences and papers

+Based on the XWiki "Events" application: https://github.com/xwiki-contrib/application-events